RedHatOfficial/ocp4-vsphere-upi-automation/README.md

    5. Admin account password
    6. Datacenter name *(created in the prerequisites mentioned above)*
    7. Datastore name
-3. Actual links to the OpenShift Client, Install and .ova binaries *(pre-populated for 4.3.x)*
-4. Downloadable link to `govc` (vSphere CLI, *pre-populated*)
+3. Downloadable link to `govc` (vSphere CLI, *pre-populated*)
-5. OpenShift cluster
+4. OpenShift cluster
    1. base domain *(pre-populated with **example.com**)*
    2. cluster name *(pre-populated with **ocp4**)*
-6. HTTP URL of the ***bootstrap.ign*** file *(pre-populated with a example config pointing to helper node)*
+5. HTTP URL of the ***bootstrap.ign*** file *(pre-populated with a example config pointing to helper node)*
-7. Update the inventory file: **staging** and under the `webservers.hosts` entry, use one of the below :
+6. Update the inventory file: **staging** and under the `webservers.hosts` entry, use one of two options below :
-   * **localhost** : if the `ansible-playbook` is being run on the same host  as the webserver that would eventually host bootstrap.ign file
+   1. **localhost** : if the `ansible-playbook` is being run on the same host  as the webserver that would eventually host bootstrap.ign file
-   * the IP address or FQDN of the machine that would run the webserver.
+   2. the IP address or FQDN of the machine that would run the webserver.

-The step **#6** needn't exist at the time of running the setup/installation step, so provide an accurate guess of where and at what context path **bootstrap.ign** will eventually be served
+> The step **#5** needn't exist at the time of running the setup/installation step, so provide an accurate guess of where and at what context path **bootstrap.ign** will eventually be served

 ### Setup and Installation